sparkfun/SAMD21_Mini_Breakout/Firmware/UF2 Bootloader/README.md

 on their website [here](https://learn.adafruit.com/building-circuitpython/build-circuitpython).
 I have included a build of it under the Circuit Python folder.
-Assuming that you have uploaded the UF2 bootloader above, than all you need to do is drag and drop that file into your **SPARKFUN** drive and you're good to go!
+Assuming that you have uploaded the UF2 bootloader above, than all you need to do is drag and drop the UF2 file in the Circuit Python folder into your **SPARKFUN** drive and you're good to go!
 The Sparkfun drive will momentarily disappear and a **CIRCUITPY** drive will take its place.